Objects, Models and Constants

 To define a custom execution algorithm (to use with the ordering function), inherit from the IAlgoOrder class and overwrite the necessary methods.

-class blueshift_objects.execution.algo_orders.AlgoOrderStatus(value)
+class blueshift.lib.execution.algo_orders.AlgoOrderStatus(value)

 An enumeration.

-COMPLETE = (0,)
+COMPLETE = ('complete',)

-OPEN = (1,)
+OPEN = ('open',)

-REJECTED = (2,)
+REJECTED = ('rejected',)

-CREATED = 4
+CREATED = 'created'

-class blueshift_objects.execution.algo_orders.IAlgoOrder(algo, *args, **kwargs)
+class blueshift.lib.execution.algo_orders.IAlgoOrder(algo, *args, **kwargs)

 Interface for Algo Orders.
 It follows all the standard properties of the regular Order objects.
 During the init, pass a algo name (should be a string), and other attribute values relevant for an order object.
 The lifetime is started once the order object is passed on to the algo order function (which invoke its execute method).
 After this, periodically the update method is called, till the order reaches a terminal state.
 The following attributes cannot be overwritten - product_type (set to ProductType.ALGO), order_type ( set to OrderType.SMART), order_validity (DAY), order_flag (NORMAL), disclosed (0) and fractional (False).
 Other attributes are implemeted